Local development with Catalyst

 In a single Diagrid CLI command you can set up the the necessary environment variables described in the previous section and start a local application that both makes and receives calls from the Catalyst APIs.

-The diagrid dev start
+The diagrid dev run

-- Run the local application in the current directory with the provided arguments.
+Runs the local application in the current directory with the provided arguments.

-- Inject environment variables from the provided App ID to inform the Dapr SDKs how to connect to Catalyst.
+Injects environment variables from the provided App ID to inform the Dapr SDKs how to connect to Catalyst.

 Run an app that makes Catalyst API requests